xcodeguy/AiChatMvcV2/AiChatMvcV2/wwwroot/assets/prompt.md

 <LastResponse></LastResponse>
     - Your grade can only be a number between -1 and 5.
+    - Your grade must be an integer and not contain a decimal.
     - Your grade should be added to the expected JSON output.